 Learning is social, and we work to develop each child's social-emotional skills in addition to academic skills.
 All of our teachers have been trained in Responsive Classroom approach.
 The Responsive Classroom approach is based on the premise that children learn best when they have both academic and social-emotional skills.

 We offer strong programs in reading, language arts, and mathematics that help our students realize success in the curricular areas of science, social studies, and technology – including environmental education.
 We also embrace a strong commitment to the teaching and appreciation of the visual arts.
 There are many special programs embraced by Nerstrand Elementary School.
-We take special pride include our daily instruction in physical education and music by certified teachers.
+We take special pride include our daily instruction in physical education by certified teachers.
 These programmatic elements have been a part of our school since we chartered in 1999 and they continue to be programs that help to define us today.
-We also have a instrumental music program that involves all fifth grade students in our school band.
 Long ago the recipient of a Federal "Learn and Serve America" grant over the course of nine years, the seeds of Service Learning were planted in our school and remain today.
 Extending service to our greater community and within our school community, our students understand the importance of serving others and recognize that significant learning results from those experiences.
 Students participate in a number of Youth Boards where they can put service into practice and teachers look for opportunities to weave service into projects they carry out throughout the year.
 Service Learning has been woven into the fabric of the school over a long period of time.
-For a longer document about our school, see About Our School (pdf).
+For a longer document regarding the historical perspective of our school, see About Our School (pdf).

 Our charter authorizer is Novation Education Opportunities (NEO).
 NEO authorizes fifteen Minnesota Charter Schools in rural, urban, and suburban locations.
 They are located at 3432 Denmark Avenue Suite 130; Eagan, MN 55123.
 Their telephone number is 612-889-2103.
 NEO’s Executive Director is Wendy Swanson-Choi.
 NEO’s Vision is "to be the leading Minnesota authorizer of high quality charter schools."
 Their Mission is "to oversee innovative charter schools through consistent, ongoing and robust evaluation to achieve significant and measurable student growth for the benefit of our schools and community."
 Nerstrand Elementary School is pleased to be a part of the NEO family of charter schools and we appreciate the benefits accorded to us through our association with NEO and the other schools they authorize.